Menger curve and Spherical CR uniformization of a closed hyperbolic 3-orbifold: Dirichlet domain of the group

 We next describe the symmetry of $D_{S}$.
 From the construction, $D_{S}$ is $R_6$-invariant.
 It has at most 2 isometry types of faces, that is, each face is isometric to the face on $\mathcal{B}_0$ or $\mathcal{B}_6$.
-In \cite{Granier}, J. Granier also observed that there are two kinds of anti-holomorphic isometries preserve $D_{S}$.
+In \cite{Granier}, Granier also observed that there are two complex reflections preserving $D_{S}$.

 Let $\tau_0, \sigma_0 : {\mathbb{C}}^3 \longrightarrow {\mathbb{C}}^3$ be given as follows:

 and Then we have \begin{itemize}

 \item $\tau_0 $ fixes the vertices $x_0$ and $x_3$, which also interchanges two pair of vertices $\{x_1,x_5\}$ and $\{x_2,x_4\}$;